 A LoRaWAN Desk Availability Solution for the City of Zug

-The city of Zug, renowned for being Switzerland's Crypto Valley, has long seen digitisation as an opportunity for society.
-With its «Smart City Strategy», the City Council aims at increasing the efficiency of resources and improving the quality of life of the citizens.
+The city of Zug, renowned for being Switzerland's Crypto Valley, has long seen digitization as an opportunity for society.
+With its «Smart City Strategy», the City Council aims to increase the efficiency of resources and improve the quality of life of the citizens.

 To tackle this challenge, the city defined six fields of action:

 - Economy (Smart Economy)

 - Environment (Smart Environment)

 akenza is glad to collaborate with the city of Zug in improving the well-being of its citizens thanks to custom IoT solutions.